LineaLabs/lineapy/docs/source/fundamentals/intro.rst

 Going from development to production is full of friction.
 Data engineering is a manual and time-consuming process.
 A proliferation of libraries, tools, and technologies means data teams spend countless hours managing infrastructure and repeating tasks.
-This drastically reduces the team’s ability to deliver actionable insights in real-time.
+This drastically reduces the team's ability to deliver actionable insights in real-time.

 LineaPy creates a frictionless path for taking your data science work from development to production, backed by a decade of research and industry expertise tackling hyperscale data challenges.